 Rehabilitation: Some conditions, such as a cruciate tear, may require months of costly rehabilitation.
 In some cases, the cost of rehab may even exceed the cost of the initial treatment.
 Most pet insurance providers cover rehab, although many companies restrict this coverage to certain plans or require policy riders.

 Alternative therapies: Acupuncture, chiropractic treatments and other alternative therapies are covered by most providers when they’re prescribed and performed by a licensed veterinarian.
-Many insurers require you to purchase policy riders or add-ons to cover alternative therapies, but Petplan offers this coverage as part of their standard plan.
+Many insurers require you to purchase policy riders or add-ons to cover alternative therapies, while others offer this coverage as part of their standard plan.

 What doesn’t pet insurance cover?

 Pre-existing conditions: Pet insurance won’t cover treatment of illnesses or injuries that your pet had before your policy takes effect (including during the waiting periods) — so the costs associated with diagnosing or treating those conditions would not be reimbursed.
 Note that even if your pet wasn’t formally diagnosed with a condition, it could still be considered pre-existing if clinical signs were present and noted in your pet’s medical records.

 Your pet may be required to undergo a full examination by a licensed veterinarian when you start a new pet policy to check for pre-existing conditions and establish a baseline of health.
 In most cases, pets with pre-existing conditions will still be eligible for coverage for unrelated injuries and illnesses.